in 99 words

 Ingredient #4: Test Your Process

 These practices will dramatically cut down on the number of bugs in your system.
-However, they only prevent bugs that you expect.
-Before you can write a test to prevent a problem, you have to think that the problem can occur.
+However, they only prevent bugs you expect.
+Before you can write a test to prevent a problem, you have to realize the problem can occur.

 Exploratory testing, in the hands of a good—some might say diabolical—tester, is an invaluable way to broaden your understanding of the types of problems that can occur.
 An exploratory tester uses her intuition and experience to tell her what kinds of problems programmers and customers have the most trouble considering.
 For example, she might unplug her network cable in the middle of an operation or perform a SQL injection attack on your database.

-If your team had a typical adversarial relationship between programmers, customers, and testers, these sorts of unfair tests might elicit bitter griping from programmers.
+If your team had typical adversarial relationships between programmers, customers, and testers, these sorts of unfair tests might elicit bitter griping from programmers.
 Remember, though—you're all in this together.
-The testers have exposed a hole in your thought process and, by doing so, saved you from uncomfortable apologies to stakeholders or dramatic failures in production.
-Congratulate your testers on their ingenuity... and as you write tests, remember the problems they have exposed.
+The testers have exposed a hole in your thought process and, by doing so, saved you from uncomfortable apologies to stakeholders or from dramatic failures in production.
+Congratulate your testers on their ingenuity—and as you write tests, remember the problems they have exposed.

 Exploratory testing is a very effective way of finding unexpected bugs.
 It's so effective that the rest of the team might start to get a little lazy.